ALLERGIES AT SCHOOL

 Sending a child with food allergies to school is no easy task.
 It’s difficult to hand over the reins to someone else.
 When a child has a nut allergy, dairy allergy, gluten intolerance, or any other allergy, there are so many potential scenarios for danger.
 It is a source of high anxiety for parents.
-So allergy safe snacks are a must.

 Food allergies are on the rise and we don’t know why.
 According to FARE, researchers estimate 15 million people in the U. S. have food allergies.
 Affecting 1 in every 13 children under 18 years of age, there is roughly 2 children in every classroom with food allergies.

-ALLERGIES AT SCHOOL PARTIES
+SETUP AT SCHOOL

 In preschool and elementary school, class parties are big events that children look forward to.
 These parties occur about 5-10 times during the school year and are typically planned by the room parents.

-It is true though, that most people, especially kids, look forward to parties.
-However, in preschool and elementary school, the ever-present food dilemma presents itself.
 There’s always some event coming up, whether it’s a birthday celebration or the next holiday party.
 There seems to be at least one party a month!
 With never-ending parties for Thanksgiving, Christmas, Valentine’s Day, St. Patrick’s Day, 100 days of school, LOTS of birthdays, multi-cultural days, Chinese New Year, Diwali, Rosh Hashanah, and more that I can’t recall, we allergy parents can hardly keep up with all the potential food dangers.

 And don’t forget about the pizza, popsicle, and ice cream parties for winning the Read-a-thon or Walkathon!
 The possibilities are endless.
 If you’d like to have more say in what happens at the parties, consider volunteering to be a room parent or help out in class.